ltruncel/ltruncel/README.md

 - AI Programming with Python, and
 - Intel Edge AI for IoT Developers.

-### I'm currently working on Machine Learning Engineer with Microsoft Azure and Hybrid Cloud Enginner Nanodegrees.
+### :construction_woman_worker: I'm currently working on Machine Learning Engineer with Microsoft Azure and Hybrid Cloud Enginner Nanodegrees.
 I'm also going through the Bertelsmann Tech Scholarship Challenge Course - Introduction to Problem Solving with Advanced Analytics.

 ### :sparkling_heart: I believe in integrity, collaboratiion, responsible AI, education, and a good heart.

 ### :coffee: Happy to connect! :smile: :
   - https://www.linkedin.com/in/ltruncel/